G1 Climax: 1988

 The 1988 International Wrestling Grand Prix ran from July 15 to July 29, 1988.
 The tournament featured five wrestlers in a single block, with the winner becoming the number one contender to IWGP Heavyweight Champion Tatsumi Fujinami for August 8.
+Antonio Inoki achieved his final League victory, and went to a 60-minute time limit draw with Fujinami on August 8.